======================================================================

 By 1988, industry observers stated that the NES's popularity had grown

-that for all home computer software.
+home computer software combined.
 'Compute!' reported in 1989 that

 Nintendo had sold seven million NES systems in 1988 alone, almost as

-many as the number of Commodore 64s sold in its first five years.
+many as the number of Commodore 64s sold in that system's first five

-"Computer game makers [are] scared stiff", the magazine said, stating
+years on the market.
+"Computer game makers [are] scared stiff", the

-In June 1989, Nintendo of America's vice-president of marketing Peter
+In June 1989, Peter Main, Nintendo of America's vice president of

-Main, said that the Famicom was present in 37% of Japan's households.
+marketing, said that the Famicom was present in 37% of households in

-In the early 1990s, gamers predicted that competition from
+In the early 1990s, some predicted that competition from

 technologically superior systems such as the 16-bit Mega Drive would